ljaniszewski00/ljaniszewski00/README.md

 iOS Developer
 -------------

-Programmer with a passion for providing complete and useful solutions
+Software Engineer with a passion for creating complete and useful solutions

-*   🌍  I'm based in Poland
+*  🌍  I live in Poland
 *  ✉️  You can contact me at [ljaniszewski00@gmail.com](mailto:ljaniszewski00@gmail.com)

 ### Skills
 <p align="left">